QingFeng34048/Robonix-Skill-Sim2Real/readme.md

 2. High-Efficient Deployment guidance for VLA-based Skills
 3. Data collection, data cleaning and data utilization mechanism with Real-World Robotic Arm

-We also evaluate the developed robotic skills under different training and deployment settings.
-Detailed results are available in the [Benchmark and Metrics](#benchmark-and-metrics) section.
+We evaluated the developed robotic skills under different training and deployment settings.
+Detailed results are available in the [Benchmark and Metrics](#benchmark-and-metrics) section.We also deployed the fine-tuned models on Agilex Piper, a physical robotic arm.
+Demonstration videos are available in the [Example Demonstration](#example-demonstration) section.

 ![layer架构](./images/robonix-layers.png)

 # News

-- 🔥 [2026-07] Robonix-Skill-Toolkit now supports configurable multi-task data collection, HDF5-to-RLDS conversion and task-conditioned deployment.
+- 🔥 [2026-07] Robonix-Sim2Real-Skill now supports configurable multi-task data collection, HDF5-to-RLDS conversion and task-conditioned deployment.
 Multi-task fine-tuning is integrated through the OpenVLA-OFT configuration pipeline.

 * 🔥 [2026-06] We actively adapt to various hardware including robotic arms and cameras, and provide relevant codes for skill acceleration in the future.
-* 🔥 [2026-06] We released Robonix-SKill-Toolkit for [Robonix](https://github.com/syswonder/robonix), based on [OpenVLA-OFT](https://openvla-oft.github.io) framework and [AgileX Piper Robotic Arm](https://github.com/agilexrobotics/Agilex-College)！
+* 🔥 [2026-06] We released Robonix-Sim2Real-Skill for [Robonix](https://github.com/syswonder/robonix), based on [OpenVLA-OFT](https://openvla-oft.github.io) framework and [AgileX Piper Robotic Arm](https://github.com/agilexrobotics/Agilex-College)！

 # Supported Hardware